Previous Class < ASA 114 > Next Class

 -

-The written exam is at the end the 2nd day on the water.
-Must pass the hands-on skills before being allowed to take the written test.
+Exam: The written exam takes place at the end of the second day of class.
+Students must demonstrate proficiency in hands-on skills before being permitted to sit for the written test.

 -